 Strengthening Security System

-In view of the situation of the world as well as the increasing global attention directed toward Japan as 2020 approaches, we must further strengthen our security system.
-We will therefore review our security system in collaboration with the police and administrative authorities, and reinforce bag checks and park patrols with the aim of offering safer and more secure Theme Parks.
+In view of the external environment, we plan to further strengthen our security system to offer Guests greater peace of mind at our Parks.
+We will continue to review our security system in collaboration with the police and administrative authorities, and reinforce bag checks and park patrols as well as introduction of new security devices with the aim of offering safer and more secure Theme Parks.

 In preparation for a possible emergency, we are gathering information and conducting training on crime prevention and security in our everyday operations and are constantly watching out for suspicious persons and objects.